thangckt/stuff/_README.md

     done
 fi
 ```
-2. Use `PATH` environment variable to set the default path (recommended).
+2. Use `PATH` environment variable to set the default path
 - Must ensure both `login` and `non-login` shells are configured.
 ```sh
 %install